Basisvisualisierung/vt-styles/README.md

 ## Docker

-Run a container with an image from Docker Hub:
+Run a container with an image from Docker Hub (DEPRECATED):
 ```
 docker run -p 80:80 --name vt-styles basisvisualisierung/vt-styles
 ```